Repair/rebalancing of battery packs

 - Véhicules électriques Simon André: Canadian company that sells a CAN-gateway, can upgrade only 2011-2012 ZE0 to 40kWh and 62kWh.
 1200€ listed cost for hardware.

-Since there is not yet a silver bullet that works on all Leaf generations, your Leaf upgrade plan will have to be tailored accordingly.
+One thing to look out for are the hardware differences between ZE0 and AZE0.
 For example, you have a 2011 ZE0 Leaf that you want to upgrade to 30kWh.
-For this model, the EVs Enhanced CAN-gateway is the best option.
-Another example would be to upgrade a 2011 ZE0 to 40kWh.
-Then the Muxsan CAN-bridge along with a 36-pin connector would be the best option.
+For this model, a Muxsan CAN-bridge and a 22-36pin adapter harness is what you need.
+Another example would be to upgrade a 2015 AZE0 to 40kWh.
+Then only the Muxsan CAN-bridge is needed.
 The price will vary slightly depending on your starting point, here are some estimates:

 - 24kWh->30kWh, 5500€